Transgirlcoding/hannahcodes.co.uk/README.md

 - blog page
 - clean layout
 - improved responsiveness
-- see everything i am or have been working on in one place (coming soon)
+- see almost everything i am or have been working on in one place

 ## Authors